-Provider of credit union share draft clearing services in Wisconsin
+Provider of credit union share draft clearing services and investment opportunities.

 Deregulation of the financial industry was just beginning.

 Credit unions desiring to clear share drafts were denied access through the Federal Reserve check clearing system.

 Credit unions needed a payable through bank in order to process share drafts.

 WISCUB Inc., a credit union owned holding company, was organized by the Wisconsin Credit Union League.